Border procedure (border and transit zones)

 However, as the border procedure concerns asylum applications made from detention and thereby treated as a priority, the interview by the CGRS takes place much faster after asylum seekers’ arrival and in the closed centre.
 This implies little time to prepare and substantiate the asylum application.
 Most asylum seekers arrive at the border without the necessary documents providing material evidence substantiating their asylum application.
 Contacts with the outside world from within the closed centre are difficult in the short period between the arrival and the personal interview, which constitutes an extra obstacle for obtaining documents and evidence.

 Vulnerable asylum seekers also face specific difficulties related to this accelerated asylum procedure.
-Since no vulnerability assessment takes place before being detained, their vulnerability is not always known to the asylum authorities and may not be taken into account when conducting the interview, assessing the protection needs and taking a decision.
-However, it is clearly provided that the asylum seeker should fill in a questionnaire specifically intended to determine any specific procedural needs at the start of the asylum procedure.[15]
+Since no vulnerability assessment takes place before detention, their vulnerability is not always known to the asylum authorities and may not be taken into account when conducting the interview, assessing the protection needs and taking a decision.
+However, it is clearly provided that the asylum seeker should fill in a questionnaire specifically intended to determine any specific procedural needs at the start of the asylum procedure.[14]

 Appeal